Happy Golden Anniversary Brookside Gardens!!

 brookside gardens turns fifty in 2019!

 July 13, 1969 was opening day for Brookside Gardens.
-Fifty years later, Friends of Brookside Gardens plans to contribute a living gift as Brookside Gardens prepares to celebrate its Golden Anniversary in 2019.
+Fifty years later, Friends of Brookside Gardens will be contributing a living gift as Brookside Gardens prepares to celebrate its Golden Anniversary in 2019.

-What better way to celebrate this special event than making Brookside bloom with 50,000 daffodils planted throughout the Gardens?
+We will be celebrating this special event by making Brookside bloom with 50,000 daffodils planted throughout the Gardens!

 Fifty thousand golden daffodils will grace the slopes and beds of Brookside in sunny recognition of the role the park plays in the lives of almost half a million visitors each year.
 Please join FOBG in making this celebration spectacular!